-This Post-Baccalaureate Teacher Certification Program in Mathematics is designed for college graduates seeking initial certification.
-The streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Mathematics is designed for college graduates seeking initial teacher certification.
+This streamlined, rigorous, and sequential program of professional studies combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The final clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-The Post-Baccalaureate Teacher Certification Program in Mathematics is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a full semester of full-time student teaching.
+The Post-Baccalaureate Teacher Certification Program in Mathematics is a 21 credit graduate program requiring four courses taken in late afternoons/evenings followed by a semester of full-time student teaching.

 - Mathematics Education (K–12) Certificate

 Kathleen M. Pierce, Ph.D.

 Professor and Director of Post-Baccalaureate Teacher Certification and Master of Arts in Teaching (MAT) Programs

 Associated Department: Department of Graduate Education, Leadership, and Counseling